Islamic Iran Participation Front: Ban

-Following 2009 post-poll protests, the government suspended the party along with the Mojahedin of the Islamic Revolution of Iran Organization in April 2010.
+Following 2009 post-poll protests, the government suspended the party along with the Mojahedin of the Islamic Revolution of Iran Organization on 19 April 2010.
 A few weeks later in March, Iranian Judiciary banned the party and closed down its office when it had scheduled to hold its annual meeting.
 The party called the action "an illegal act".
 In October, the party declared that Branch 27 of Tehran General Court overturned the decision of the Ministry of Interior's Article 10 Commission, responsible for licensing political parties in Iran.

 On 27 September 2010, prosecutor-general told press that the party is dissolved and not allowed to have any activities.
 The party announced it had received no notification of any such court verdict and thus could not be enforced, calling for a chance to appeal.
-In November 2011, the interior ministry declared that the party is unable to run for parliament seats in the 2012 elections because its license is revoked.
+On 4 November 2011, the interior ministry declared that the party is unable to run for parliament seats in the 2012 elections because its license is revoked.